 The READY Mentoring Program gets its name from an acronym, inviting students to: be Resolute, Expect success, Achieve something every day, Do not fear failure, and reminding them You can change the world.
 The program pairs first-generation freshmen with mentors who ease the transition to college and support student success.
 In its fourth year, the program has enrolled its largest-ever cohort in Fall 2022, with nearly 115 participating students.

-The First-Gen Cards Pilot Program provides first-year students with wraparound support, offering both community-building as well as knowledge and skills-building experiences.
-The program currently supports nearly 135 first-generation students.
+1st UP is a program that provides first-year students with wraparound support, offering both community-building as well as knowledge and skills-building experiences.
+The program supported over 135 first-generation students in 2022-23.

 Ongoing identification of and outreach to faculty, staff, and alumni who are first-generation college graduates is helping build a supportive and knowledgeable professional network for UofL’s first-generation students.

 In Arts & Sciences, there are several sections of the Freshman Orientation courses reserved for first-generation students.
 This harnesses the power of the classroom to normalize the first-generation student’s experience, provide individualized support and create a community of first-generation learners.